voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 > <LoyaltiesMembersBalanceUpdateResponseBody> update_loyalty_card_balance(member_id, opts)

-Add or Remove Loyalty Card Balance
+Adjust Loyalty Card Balance

-This method gives adds or removes balance to an existing loyalty card.
+This method gives adds or removes balance to an existing loyalty card that is assigned to a holder.
 The removal of points will consume the points that expire the soonest.   >🚧 Async Action    This is an async action.
-If you want to perform several add or remove loyalty card balance actions in a short time and their order matters, set up sufficient time-out between the calls.  📘 Alternative endpoint  This endpoint is an alternative to this endpoint.
+If you want to perform several add or remove loyalty card balance actions in a short time and their order matters, set up sufficient time-out between the calls.  📘 Alternative endpoint  This endpoint is an alternative to this [endpoint](/api-reference/loyalties/adjust-loyalty-card-balance-with-campaign-id).
 The URL was re-designed to allow you to add or remove loyalty card balance without having to provide the campaignId as a path parameter.

 ### Examples